-Baltimore County announces a new grant opportunity for Fiscal Year 2015 funding.
-Nonprofit and government organizations serving Baltimore County citizens are eligible to apply for grant monies for a new Shelter Diversion project.
-A pre-proposal review session will be held Tuesday, September 30 at 1 p.m. at the Baltimore County Department of Planning, Suite 201.
+Baltimore County announces grant opportunities for Fiscal Year 2016 funding.
+Nonprofit and government organizations serving Baltimore County citizens are eligible to apply for grant monies in four areas:

 U.S. Department of Housing and Urban Development (HUD)

 The Department of Planning administers annual entitlement grants from the U.S. Department of Housing and Urban Development (HUD), which constitutes the majority of the agency's funding.
 The Department of Planning receives funding from the Community Development Block Grant (CDBG), the HOME Investment Partnerships Program, and from the Stuart B. McKinney Emergency Shelter Grant from HUD.

 Funds received under this program are tied to the County's Five Year Consolidated Plan FY 2012 through 2016.
 (PDF) This plan outlines a five-year strategy that proposes how the County will use these funds to create decent housing, expand economic opportunity, and ensure a suitable living environment for low- to moderate-income persons and communities.